philomathtanya/Blog-mangement-System-Bharat-Intern-/README.md

 ->Web Technologies used: Html, Css, JS ,Express , ejs, MongoDB, NodeJS

 ->This repository contains the code for a Blog Management System Website, which allows users to create and manage blog posts.
-The website provides an intuitive interface for users to add text, images, and other elements required for creating engaging blog content.
+The website provides an intuitive interface for users to add text, images, and other elements required for creating engaging blog content